weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

 ## 1. DES

-In this lab, we'll analyze the DES (Data Encryption Standard) algorithm.
+To start, we'll analyze the DES (Data Encryption Standard) algorithm.
 Let's take a moment to familiarize ourselves with how it works.

 First, we import it.